actionml/universal-recommender/README.md

 # [PredictionIO](https://predictionio.incubator.apache.org) Universal Recommender for [Heroku](https://www.heroku.com)

 A fork of the **[Universal Recommender](https://github.com/actionml/universal-recommender) version 0.5.0** deployable with the [PredictionIO buildpack for Heroku](https://github.com/heroku/predictionio-buildpack).
-Due to substantial revisions to support Elasticsearch on Heroku, this fork lags behind the main UR; differences are listed in the [UR release log](http://actionml.com/docs/ur_version_log).
+Due to substantial revisions to support Elasticsearch on Heroku, this fork lags behind the main UR; conceptual differences beyond version 0.5.0 are listed in the [UR release log](http://actionml.com/docs/ur_version_log).

 > The Universal Recommender (UR) is a new type of collaborative filtering recommender based on an algorithm that can use data from a wide variety of user taste indicators&mdash;it is called the [Correlated Cross-Occurrence algorithm](https://mahout.apache.org/users/algorithms/intro-cooccurrence-spark.html). …CCO is able to ingest any number of user actions, events, profile data, and contextual information.
 It then serves results in a fast and scalable way.
 It also supports item properties for filtering and boosting recommendations and can therefor be considered a hybrid collaborative filtering and content-based recommender.